Yesterday was Thursday and I was waiting to see if I was going to get a phone call or a text from a specific person down here in NZ.

 Here’s what happened.

 For about four months now I’ve been volunteering for an organization that runs literacy programs for children throughout Auckland.
 Every Thursday I drive to a primary (elementary) school about 15 minutes down the road.
-Me and about two to three other volunteers work with three different groups of children for 30-minute increments.
+Two or three other volunteers and I work with three different groups of children for 30-minute increments.
 One volunteer reads from a chapter book for about 10 minutes while the children listen and then we break up into small groups, choose books, and work on the children’s reading skills.

 It was nice.
 A bit disorganized a lot of the time, and the teachers never remembered to send the kids to us without reminders, but the little ones were a lively bunch with lots of personality and I just got absolutely enthralled listening to them read with their adorable little Kiwi accents.

 So….about a month ago I wasn’t feeling very well and I completely forgot that it was Thursday and I had volunteering.
 That is until about 5 minutes before I was supposed to be there.

 Normally I would text the volunteer coordinator way ahead of time and let him know that I wasn’t going to make it.
 But “way ahead of time” had already passed long ago so I just decided that I wouldn’t text anything.
 He’s only there about once every three to four weeks anyway so there was a good chance he wouldn’t even know I didn’t go.

 Next Thursday creeps around and I was in a baaaaaaaad mood.
 I didn’t want to be around children, I didn’t want to offer help for free, I didn’t want to do anything but sit at home and be grumpy.
 About an hour before the volunteering started I decided I wasn’t going.

 Right then I got a text from the volunteer coordinator that read, “You coming this week?”